A Potted History of the School Site

 Prior to European settlement, the area which is now Aranda and Bruce was in the land of the Ngunnawal Aboriginal people.
 It was a place where the forest on dry hillslopes met the more open woodland of gentler slopes, with large trees and a grassy understorey, with plenty of game and a wealth of plants providing sustenance to the first owners of the land.

 Less than 25 years after the founding of the colony at Sydney Cove, a series of explorers in the early 1820’s confirmed the existence of reliable water in the Murrumbidgee River, and good grazing land at Limestone Plains and Isabella Plains.
 The first settlers followed shortly after, to change the face of the area forever.
-By 1824 Joshua Moore had camped at Canberry on the site of old Canberra Hospital, and by 1826 George Thomas Palmer had established Palmerville on Ginninderra Creek.
+By 1824 Joshua Moore had camped at Canberry on the site of The National Museum of Australia, and by 1826 George Thomas Palmer had established Palmerville on Ginninderra Creek.

 On 23 June 1966, the new town of Belconnen was inaugurated at a ceremony at the little stone wall in a grove of birches which mark the site of an old homestead, near what is now the southern approach to the suspension bridge over Belconnen Way.
 Aranda was the first Belconnen suburb to be developed, although work commenced on Macquarie and the western part of Cook at much the same time.

 In the late 1960’s the design of the Aranda neighbourhood was celebrated as a model of town planning principles, boasting many design features that we take for granted today.
-The neighbourhood size was determined by residential density, walking distances from shops and schools (maximum half-a-mile), traffic patterns, the landform and the required size of an infants' and primary school, which were located with ovals.
+The neighborhood size was determined by residential density, walking distances from shops and schools (maximum half a mile), traffic patterns, the landform and the required size of an infants' and primary school, which were located with ovals.
 The design had roads laid out to suit, rather than dominate, the landform and the emphasis was on internal access with through-roads around the outside of the neighbourhood.

 The design also sought to retain as much as possible of the original tree cover, with the bushland spine a vital part of the recreational open space and the walking access with its underpass.
 When an unfortunate amount of the tree cover was removed in the construction phase, a major planting of native tree species began.
 This was an unusual landscape treatment at the time and Aranda owes much of its character to that decision.

-The naming theme chosen for the suburb of Aranda and all its streets was the names of Aboriginal ‘tribal units’, now more correctly known as ‘linguistic groups’.
+The naming theme chosen for the suburb of Aranda and all its streets was the names of Aboriginal linguistic groups.
 The names selected represented Aboriginal groups from all States and Territories except Tasmania and the ACT.
 Local Aboriginal groups had to wait until the establishment of Gungahlin to be recognised in the naming of suburbs and streets.

 Since those early days major changes to the population of the area have taken place with the construction of the eastern part of Cook from about 1978, South Bruce from 1983 and West Bruce from about 1990.